suchirsalhan/suchirsalhan/README.md

 - 🎓 I completed my BA and MEng at the University of Cambridge (Gonville & Caius College).
 - 💼 I've worked on offline Imitation Learning, XAI, and am looking to work on Graph Neural Networks.
-- 💬 Multilingual NLP, Cognitive Science, Multimodal Language Models and Automated Fact-checking are also topics of interest.
+- 💬 Multilingual NLP, Cognitive Science and Multimodal Language Models are also topics of interest.

 📫 Feel free to [contact me](mailto:sas245@cam.ac.uk)!